 Some of these signs and symptoms are similar to those felt during a urinary tract infection, which is why it’s best to head to a doctor just to be sure.

 Are There Any Triggers?

-The interesting thing about painful bladder syndrome is that for some people, there are certain triggers.
+The interesting thing about interstitial cystitis is that for some people, there are certain triggers.
 The signs and symptoms mentioned above might not happen all at once or even have the same intensity all the time, it just depends on the trigger.

 The most common triggers are stress, menstruation, sitting for a prolonged period of time, exercise, and doing the do.
 Let’s not forget that what you consume also has an impact.
 A cup of Joe, citrus juices, sodas, spicy foods, alcohol, and items that contain artificial sweeteners can trigger interstitial cystitis.